nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

   Use case ends.

-**Use case: UCXX - Sort contacts based on multiple search criteria**
+**Use case: UC21 - Sort contacts based on multiple search criteria**

 1. User requests to <u>view the list of contacts (UC01)</u>.
 2. User requests to sort contacts based on multiple search criteria.